MK-Github03/Speech-Emotion_recognition-using-Deep-learning/README.md

 2. Harár, P., Burget, R., & Dutta, M.K.
 (2021). *Speech emotion recognition using Deep Neural Networks*.
 IEEE.
 3. Various other papers and sources (included in the project documentation).

----

-This **README** now reflects the deep learning focus of your project.
-Let me know if you want any further edits!